KunalA18/KunalA18/README.md

   </h1>

 - 🔭 I’m currently pursuing Bachelors in Computer Engineering at VJTI,Mumbai
-- 🌱 I’m currently learning Image Processing and SLAM robotics
+- 🌱 I’m currently working on Path-planning and perception
-- 👯 I’m looking to collaborate on Web Dev and Computer Vision projects
+- 👯 I’m looking to collaborate on Computer Vision projects
-- 💬 Ask me about front-end web development, Image Processing and Robotics
+- 💬 Ask me about Image Processing and Robotics
 - 📫 How to reach me: <a href="mailto: kunalagarwal1072002@gmail.com">kunalagarwal1072002@gmail.com</a>
 - ⚡ I like to learn new things and implement them